logan-bobo/personal_site/site/content/posts/blog/post.md

 ### Getting Started with Terraform

-The first task here is to [install terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli).
-When we have installed terraform and verified with `terraform -version` we can continue.
+The first task here is to [install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli).
+When we have installed `Terraform` and verified with `terraform -version` we can continue.
 To start we will structure the files based on services and resources that are utilized in that file.

 ```bash
 .